Skip to content

 Our schools are at the heart of many of our communities and they are in a unique position to engage families on a regular basis.
 The Financial Ability project offers schools several ways to get involved and help families reduce debt, household expenditure and save money.

-One of the easiest ways that schools can engage with Financial Ability is by hosting virtual events that will attract staff, parents and families; these can include financial wellbeing, debt and saving, cutting household expenditure and maximising income.
+One of the easiest ways that schools can engage with Financial Ability is by hosting virtual or in-person events that will attract staff, parents and families; these can include financial wellbeing, debt and saving, cutting household expenditure and maximising income.

 Schools can also set up savings banks for children and help them save small amounts of money on a regular basis.
 It is the regularity that often leads to a savings habit, having a positive effect on the life of an individual.